Jayden-Lind/LINDS-Puppet/README.md

 1. host_code
 > Determined by splitting by `-`.
 Is the first value in the list
 2. application
-> Determined by application by `-`.
+> Determined by splitting by `-`.
 Is the second value in the list

 eg: **jd-kube-01**